 Consumer Reporting Agency Notification

-Educational loans are reported to the National Student Loan Database (NSLDS) where they are accessible by authorized agencies, lenders, and Higher Educational Institutions.
-You may access this information by logging on to NSLDS using your 4-digit FSA ID.
+Educational loans are reported to the National Student Loan Data System (NSLDS) where they are accessible by authorized agencies, lenders, and Higher Educational Institutions.
+You may access this information by logging on to NSLDS using your FSA ID.

 The following loan options are available to most students: